The Pepsi ad with Kendall Jenner sought to reach millennials at an emotional level, but just ended up inciting criticism and disgust.

 We love soda.
 And we love movements and causes.
 But those don’t have any relation.

 Connecting a product to a bigger concept isn’t bad.
-Pepsi can’t just market that it taste good.
+Pepsi can’t just market that it tastes good.
 It needs to be connected to a feeling.
 But a protest is not the right feeling.

 Coca Cola recently made a commercial as well that addressed social issues, and it was deemed a success.